Redgate Flyway

 2. Install it on the developers' machines that will be working against the development database or any other machines (like a DBA, team lead, or release engineer) that may be generating migration scripts for database deployments.

-3. After installing, launch Flyway Desktop and login to make sure you have access to it.
-(Be sure to use an Enterprise license key that is provided by Redgate.)
+3. After installing, launch Flyway Desktop and login to make sure you have the right access.
+Be sure the Redgate ID you login with is assigned to an Enterprise license key that is provided by Redgate.
+You should see Enterprise in the top left of Flyway Desktop after logging in.

 Databases Needed